-New York University 1000-level graduate courses may be taken with approval of the graduate program and following the practices of that bulletin, and 2000-level graduate courses may be taken with written approval of the instructor.
+NYU 1000-level graduate courses may be taken with approval of the graduate program and NYU Shanghai undergraduate major and following the practices of that bulletin, and 2000-level graduate courses may be taken with written approval of the instructor.
 If graduate courses are applied toward the completion of requirements for the baccalaureate degree, no advanced credit is allowed for them in the Graduate School.

-It is also possible for students to take courses in other undergraduate divisions of New York University and to have credits for these courses applied to the degree in NYU Shanghai.
+It is also possible for students to take courses in other undergraduate divisions of NYU and to have credits for these courses applied to the degree in NYU Shanghai.

-Students may take a total of 16 points in other divisions, including any courses for particular minors approved by NYU Shanghai.
-Students seeking additional non-Core credits beyond the 16-point limit must file a petition with the NYU Shanghai Academic Standards Committee in the Office of Academic Affairs.
-This requirement applies to students seeking a second or third semester away within the Global Network University.
+Students may take a total of 32 points in other divisions, including any courses for particular minors approved by NYU Shanghai.
+Students seeking additional non-Core credits beyond the 32 point limit must file a petition with the NYU Shanghai Academic Standards Committee in the Office of Academic Affairs.
+This requirement applies to students seeking a third semester away within the global network.
 In this case the student would submit a plan for their semester(s) abroad for approval.

 Please note that restrictions apply.
-Courses in other divisions that duplicate the contents of a NYU Shanghai course may not count toward the NYU Shanghai degree.
 For details, students must check with their advisor before registering for any courses in other divisions.
 If a course is not approved in advance, students will not receive credit for it.
-Independent study or internship courses taken in other divisions of the University do not count toward the NYU Shanghai degree.
-If such courses are taken at schools outside the University, the credit will not transfer to NYU Shanghai.
+Independent study or internship courses taken in other divisions of NYU do not count toward the NYU Shanghai degree.
+If such courses are taken at schools outside NYU, the credit will not transfer to NYU Shanghai.

-Also excluded from credit toward the degree are any courses taken in the School of Continuing and Professional Studies.
+Also excluded from credit toward the degree are any courses taken in NYU's School of Professional Studies.

-Credit for Internet and online courses will not be counted toward the baccalaureate degree.
+Credit for Internet and online courses [from other divisions or schools of NYU] will not be counted toward the baccalaureate degree.